j-d-carmichael/boats/README.md

 ## Why

 ---
-OpenAPI does not allow for content to be injected into other files which makes for a lot of typing eg:
+OpenAPI does not allow for content to be injected into other files easily which makes for a lot of typing eg:
   -  Adding data & meta attributes when writing JSONAPI style outputs
   -  '[application/json](https://github.com/OAI/OpenAPI-Specification/blob/master/examples/v3.0/petstore-expanded.yaml#L46)' attributes in OA3 paths
   -  etc etc